 The final method is a modification of the \textit{k-means initialization} proposed in \parencite{umatani2023time}.
 In this approach, one begins by fitting individual LGSSMs to each of the time series in the dataset via the EM algorithm for a single LGSSM given previously with a common initialization given by:

 where $\mathbf{0}$ is the array of all zeros of the appropriate dimension for its corresponding assignment and $O$ an orthogonal matrix obtained from QR decomposition of a standard Gaussian random matrix.
 For each time series, a predetermined number of initializations (chosen as 30 in our experiments) are generated and LGSSMs are fit from each initialization.
+As observed by \parencite{steinley2006k, steinley2007initializing}, the k-means algorithm can take thousands of different random initializations to reach a globally optimal partition due to large numbers of locally optimal partitions.
+As we use k-means only to determine an initialization for VISTA, we are less concerned with finding a globally optimal partition, as VISTA itself will develop the model parameters further than the k-means initialization.
+The only parameter varying among each of these initializations within the k-means initialization method is $A_k^{(0)}$, following the initialization method in \parencite{umatani2023time} with the intent to describe as much of the signal as possible through the evolution of the latent variable, rather than attributing it to noise.
 The LGSSM that generates the largest log-likelihood (computed as $\log p(Y^i|\theta^i)$ from \eqref{eq:prob_Y_theta}, where $\theta^i$ represents the terminal parameter values given by the EM algorithm for a single LGSSM for the time series $i$) is chosen for that time series, yielding a set of parameters $\hat \theta^i$ for each time series $i$.